fredeerock/foreman/README.md

 ## Forman Node

-Boot a node with DHCP to provision with Foreman using PXE. *Make sure private network name (ex: vboxnet42) matchs in Vagrantfile.*
+1. Boot a node with DHCP to provision with Foreman using PXE. *Make sure private network name (ex: vboxnet42) matchs in Vagrantfile.*

 ```bash
 cd ..
 cd node2
 vagrant up
 ```
+2. Choose **Foreman Discovery Image** from the VirtualBox window.
+Then wait for Foreman Discovery to read "SUCCESS."

+3. Go to foreman.example.com on host computer.
+- Login using credentials from `~/.hammer/cli_config.yml` on guest.
+- Navigate to Hosts > Discovered Hosts
+- Click Provision and choose Host Group **Base**.
+- Wait for installation to finish.
+- Once complete you can login with the Host Group password made in step 5 above.

 ## References
 - https://theforeman.org/manuals/1.19